satvikjadhav/data-engineering-zoomcamp/week_4_analytics_engineering/notes/testing_and_documenting_project_notes.md

 from data-engineering-339113.dbt_satvik.stg_green_tripdata
 where tripid is null
 ```
-- 'severity' lets the dbt know should it stop everything and warn us or continue running everything else
+- `severity` lets the dbt know should it stop everything and warn us or continue running everything else

-Documentation
+### Documentation

 - dbt provides a way to generate documentation for dbt project
 - It is rendered as a website that others can view/access
 - The documentation for dbt project includes